Philippine President Rodrigo Duterte is looking for a film producer in Manila.

 Action movies a cultural gem for Duterte & Manila

 Philippines’ Cultural Affairs Secretary Al Ryan S. Alejandre said “the forum was important because these events focused on examining television and movie governance in the times of crisis was part of an orderly and regular transition to return to normal.”
 He added, “A movie about the President kicking some Mexican drug dealers out of Manila would be a great idea.”

 “We are moving forward to our goal for enlightenment in accordance with decency and equal respect,” he said in a video message.

-Meanwhile, NRCP director, Marieta Bañez Sumagaysay, said the Philippines’ mission is to provide a “safe and comfortable movie for all Filipinos as the return to theaters.”
+Meanwhile, NRCP director, Marieta Bañez Sumagaysay, said the Philippines’ mission is to provide a “safe and comfortable movie for all Filipinos as they return to theaters.”

 “Our job at the NRCP is even clearer.
 We must ensure welfare, protect the rights, and better serve all Filipinos and make good movies,” he said.

-This film project would be would different for the Philippines film makers who thus far have been reluctant to make interesting action movies.
-American film directors have been brave and found profit in movies like White House Down, Olympus Has fallen, Air Force One, The Manchurian Candidate and Independence Day.
-Russian film makers the same with Battle for Sevastopol, Fortress of War and Furious.
+This film project would be would different for the Philippines filmmakers who thus far have been reluctant to make interesting action movies.
+American film directors have been brave and found profit in movies like White House Down, Olympus Has fallen, Air Force One, The Manchurian Candidate, and Independence Day.
+Russian filmmakers did the same with Battle for Sevastopol, Fortress of War and Furious.

 Writer says, “gEt off your ass!”